ZaneBaker2001/Python_Projects/Deep_Learning_Image_Generation_Models/src/README.md

 Replace file_directory with the actual directory containing your file.

 Once unzipped, a folder called data will be outputted.
 Drag it into your project's folder.
+The data has now been correctly inserted into your project.

 ## Project Structure